rrevi/rrevi.github.io/_posts/2013-05-22-messages-having-many-forms.md

 ---
 published: true
 layout: post
-title: Message in many forms
+title: Messages in many forms
 intro: On how one message can be achieved through many forms

 ---